krischer/LASIF/doc/index.rst

 Downloading Station Data
 ^^^^^^^^^^^^^^^^^^^^^^^^

-FWIW also includes some functionality to download station metadata.
+LASIF also includes some functionality to download station metadata.
 It will, download StationXML and RESP files from IRIS and dataless SEED and RESP files from ArcLink.
 It works the same as it does for the waveforms.
 To download all stations for one event simply execute

 .. code-block:: bash

-    $ fwiw download_stations GCMT_event_AZORES_ISLANDS_REGION_Mag_6.1_2007-4-7-7-9
+    $ lasif download_stations GCMT_event_AZORES_ISLANDS_REGION_Mag_6.1_2007-4-7-7-9

 .. note::

-    The `fwiw download_stations` command will, for the specified event, figure what waveform data is present in the `DATA/EVENT_NAME/raw` folder and download all missing station metadata information for these files.
+    The `lasif download_stations` command will, for the specified event, figure what waveform data is present in the `DATA/EVENT_NAME/raw` folder and download all missing station metadata information for these files.

-At this point, FWIW is able to match available station and waveform information.
+At this point, LASIF is able to match available station and waveform information.
 To get an overview, of what data is actually stored for the given event, just execute:

 .. code-block:: bash

-    $ fwiw event_info GCMT_event_AZORES_ISLANDS_REGION_Mag_6.1_2007-4-7-7-9
+    $ lasif event_info GCMT_event_AZORES_ISLANDS_REGION_Mag_6.1_2007-4-7-7-9

     Earthquake with 6.1 Mw at AZORES ISLANDS REGION
             Latitude: 37.400, Longitude: -24.380, Depth: 12.0 km